clawpack/doc/doc/googleearth_plotting.rst

 needed for easy browsing of your data in Google Earth.

 Below is a guide for how to create Google Earth visualizations of simulations produced by GeoClaw.
-Of course, VisClaw will allow you to visualize results of others types of simulations, but the GeoClaw tsunami simulations are particularly appropriate for the Google Earth platform in that both water and topography features are important.
+Of course, the VisClaw visualization tools for Google Earth will allow you to visualize results of others types of simulations, but the GeoClaw tsunami simulations are particularly appropriate for the Google Earth platform in that land topography, ocean bathymetry and wave disturbances created by tsunamis or other innundation events can all be viewed simultaneously.

 The Google Earth browser is not a fully functional GIS tool, and so while the simulations may look very realistic, one should not base